 Real-world users on third-party review sites gave Rain an average of 4.3 out of 5 stars, which is below average for those on this list, but still a really good rating.
 However, 2023 reviews have not been as good as in the past.
 People complained that Rain did not live up to its promises and that customer support was not helpful.
 Users did compliment the platform, especially the checkout and inventory.

 SimpleConsign: Best for Multiple Consignment Stores

-SimpleConsign includes consignment-specific tools like several split payment choices, contracts, consignor credit, and a terminal where consignors can view their contracts and account activity.
+SimpleConsign consignment point of sale software includes tools like several split payment choices, contracts, consignor credit, and a terminal where consignors can view their contracts and account activity.
 The POS is designed to handle multiple store locations, with the ability to view reports and inventory for any location with one click.

 SimpleConsign has three plans, plus additional pricing for plug-ins.
-Pricing is by location.
 Every plan includes unlimited consignors, inventory, and cashiers; customer support; training; and backups.
 Every plan also comes with a rewards points system―something Square charges extra for―and integrated credit card processing.
 SimpleConsign did not specify card processing rates, which may vary depending on the processor you use.

 - Basic: $159 per month, per location

 - QuickBooks plug-in is an additional $50/month; plan also includes basic consignor access, price book, and automated clearing house (ACH) payouts through SimplePay